 1. Support for enhanced mobility when involving SNPN:

 a.
-Equivalent SNPNs.
+Mobility between Equivalent SNPNs.

-b.
-Service/Session continuity with PDU Session anchored at Credentials Holder's network.

 2. Support for non-3GPP access for SNPN.

-3. Support for enhanced onboarding functionality (It is TBD which of the following aspects to be added, based on the progress of the Rel-17 eNPN normative work):
+3. Support for enhanced onboarding functionality:

 a.
 Control Plane based remote provisioning.

-NOTE: Whether to include CP provisioning for SNPN in scope of the work is dependent on SA3.
+NOTE: Whether to include Control Plane provisioning for SNPN in scope of the work is dependent on SA3.

 b.
-Standardized way to provide Onboarding SNPN with the information of provisioning server for Control Plane provisioning.
+Standardized way to provide Onboarding SNPN with the information of provisioning server for Control Plane and User Plane provisioning.

 c.
-Onboarding SNPN (ON-SNPN) to support multiple provisioning servers and subscription owner SNPN for selection when using CP provisioning.
+Onboarding SNPN (ON-SNPN) to support multiple provisioning servers and subscription owner SNPNs for selection when using Control Plane and User Plane provisioning.

 4. Enable more efficient SNPN support for voice services.

 a.
 Avoid the need for configuration of IMC in the UE e.g. credentials and IMPI/IMPU.

-b.
-Support for IMS services in scenarios with separate serving network and subscribed network roaming.
+NOTE: Objective require co-operation with SA3.

-5. Address new SA1 requirements (e.g. from PALS work) related to NPN.
+5. Address new SA1 requirements (e.g. TS 22.261 requirements from PALS work) related to NPN e.g.:

 a.
 Support of enabling Localized Services via a local hosting NPN e.g. by configuration of the local NPN via interaction with localized service provider.